RunestoneInteractive/RunestoneServer/source/Strings/strings.rst

 Strings can be defined as sequential collections of characters.
 This means that the individual characters that make up the string are assumed to be in a particular order from left to right.

 A string that contains no characters, often referred to as the **empty string**, is still considered to be a string.
-It is simply a sequence of zero characters and is represented by '' or "" (two quotes with nothing in between).
+It is simply a sequence of zero characters and is represented by '' or "" (two single or two double quotes with nothing in between).

 .. index:: string operations, concatenation